The Rough Topology for Numerical Data: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

 In this work, we give the rough topology and core for numerical data.
-This method could be applied to big numerical data for future selection problems as future research.
-We will use this method to make a price forecasting for big energy dataset.
-By using the core, one can also get better results by using less attributes (attributes in the core) for machine learning algorithms.
+By using the core, one can also get better results by using fewer attributes (attributes in the core) for machine learning algorithms.
 As a result, the rough topology is a useful model for attribute reductions for numerical data.
+This method could be applied to big numerical data for future selection problems in future research.
+We will use this method to make predictions of qualities such as maintenance cost overruns, work accidents, and the severity of construction quality failures for datasets.

-Another project is to apply the rough topology for solution of missing values problem in incomplete numerical information tables.
+Another project is to apply the rough topology to solve the missing values problem in incomplete numerical information tables.
 The rough topological method for numerical data could be given like Salama's work for Boolean Type of data \cite{salama, Yang}.

 Finally, this new rough topological method can be given for expansions of rough sets in incomplete information systems by taking tolerance relations rather than indiscernibility relations to apply missing value problems for numerical data \cite{Krys, Yang}.